 There are a few types of stemless glasses that cater to specific wines, just as stemmed glasses do.

 White wine glass: A tall glass with a slender rim and average-size bowl is the typical design for most white wines.
 While the bowl is wider than the rim, the glass is rather small overall, helping it preserve cooler temperatures.
 These options are ideal for crispy, floral whites like sauvignon blanc, pinot grigio, and riesling.

 Burgundy: This type of glass is also known as an aroma collector, and as the name suggests, it is ideal for wines that boast enticing scents.
 The bowl and rim are wide, making it a larger option than the white wine glass.
 It’s best for light and medium-bodied reds like pinot noir, but it also does well to highlight the aromatic notes in oaked chardonnay, where barrel aging infuses earthy, creamy flavors.

-Bordeaux: This largest wine glass is also known as an oversized glass, and it complements big, bold reds.
+Bordeaux: This largest wine glass is also known as an oversized glass, and it complements big, bold reds, like merlot.
 The size helps lessen the harshness of bitter tannins, and the wide rim smooths out the taste when it first hits your mouth.
 It may enhance flavors, too.
 For cabernet sauvignon drinkers, this is the go-to glass.